SitecorePowerShell/Book/working_with_sitecore_items.md

 Hjem        da       {110D559F-DEA5-42EA-9C1C-8A5DF7E70EF9} 1       Sample Item
 ```

 You can see that those can be used in conjunction to retrieve all possible variants of an item in every language and every version.
 Filters like ```en-*``` are allowed.
-Nn execution with such filter would return all items in the English language, ignoring the region.
+An execution with such filter would return all items in the English language, ignoring the region.

 Similarly ```Get-ChildItem``` supports this functionality for its children.